Vanilla Cream Doughnuts

 - Once roughly dough is formed, tip it onto dusted work surface and knead using your hands to make a soft compact dough, 5-6 minutes.

 - Transfer the dough back to the dusted bowl and cover with clean kitchen towel.
 Set aside to rise in a warm place until it doubled in size - about 1 hour.

 - When you are ready to make doughnuts, dust work surface and roll out the dough to approximately 1.5 cm.
-Using 7cm round cutter cut rounds and place them on a baking tray dusted with some flour.
+Using 7cm round cutter cut rounds and place them on a dusted baking sheet.
 Cover with clean kitchen towel and keep on a warm place until they puff up.

-- Fill deep heavy-bottomed saucepan with sunflower oil and heat over a medium heat until the oil is heated to 180 - 190 C.
+- Fill deep heavy-bottomed saucepan with sunflower oil and heat over a medium heat until the oil is heated to 180°C/356°F.